-- 1) The MASCO may apply to a central nonprofit agency for authorization to order specific supplies or services directly from an AbilityOne participating nonprofit agency. - 2) A copy of the application should be provided to the AbilityOne Liaison who will inform the USDA Committee Member.
+- 1) The Contracting Office may apply to a central nonprofit agency for authorization to order specific supplies or services directly from an AbilityOne participating nonprofit agency. - 2) A copy of the application must be provided to the Mission Area AbilityOne Liaison (ABOR) who must inform the USDA ABOR to discuss with the USDA Committee Member if necessary.